modio/modio-docs/public/en-us/features/cloud-cooking/configuration.md

 ## Enabling Cloud Cooking for your game

 Once Cloud Cooking has been enabled for your game, you can begin the onboarding process.
 To begin the onboarding process, navigate to your Game Admin page and select "Cloud Cooking" from the top navigation bar.
-From here, click Enable Cloud Cooking.
+Select your game engine from the dropdown, and click Enable Cloud Cooking.
 This will begin the process of provisioning the infrastructure.

 ![Image of the Cloud Cooking onboarding page](img/enable-cloud-cooking.png)